 Day 1: Sofia.
-Late-morning flight (Lufthansa) from London Heathrow to Sofia, via Munich.
-First of two nights in Sofia.
+Morning flight (British Airways) from London Heathrow to Sofia.
+After settling into the hotel, there is an introductory lecture and dinner.
+First of three nights in Sofia.

 Day 2: Sofia.
-The day begins with the first of a series of lectures.
-Morning visit to the church of St Sofia, from which the city takes its name, is an outstanding example of Early Christian architecture.
+Morning visit to the church of St Sofia, from which the city takes its name, which is an outstanding example of Early Christian architecture.
 The vast Alexander Nevsky Cathedral, built 1882-1912, follows this architectural tradition.
 The well-preserved remains of the Roman city (Serdica) are entwined with the subway system under the shadow of the former Communist Party headquarters.
-The archaeological museum, an impressive collection including Thracian treasure housed in the city's oldest and largest former Ottoman mosque.